awsdocs/amazon-chime-administration-guide/doc_source/porting.md

    + If you are creating a case in [AWS Support Center](https://console.aws.amazon.com/support/home#/), for **Contact options**, select a contact method\.
 Optionally, for **Additional contacts**, enter email addresses of people to be notified of case status updates\.

 AWS Support responds with an account ID and PIN to use when requesting the port from your new carrier\.
 You receive responses from AWS Support in one of the following ways:
 + If you submitted a support request from the Amazon Chime console, AWS Support emails the **Operations** contact specified under **Alternate Contacts** in the **Contact Information** for your AWS account\.
-For more information, see [Editing Contact Information](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-edit-contacts) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Editing contact information](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-edit-contacts) in the *AWS Billing and Cost Management User Guide*\.
 + If you created a case in [AWS Support Center](https://console.aws.amazon.com/support/home#/), you receive responses based on your selected contact methods and any email addresses you entered for additional contacts\.

 When the porting process is complete and the phone numbers are ported to your new carrier, unassign and delete the phone numbers from your Amazon Chime inventory\.
-For more information, see [Managing Phone Number Inventory](phone-inventory.md) and [Deleting Phone Numbers](delete-phone.md)\.
+For more information, see [Managing phone number inventory](phone-inventory.md) and [Deleting phone numbers](delete-phone.md)\.

-## Phone Number Porting Status Definitions<a name="porting-status-definitions"></a>
+## Phone number porting status definitions<a name="porting-status-definitions"></a>

 After you submit a request to port existing phone numbers into Amazon Chime, you can view the status of your porting request in the Amazon Chime console under **Calling**, **Phone number management**, **Pending**\.